Shiroko7/essence-talent-system/data/essences/lightning.md

 isCantrip: false
 ```

 You can make a dramatic entrance by creating a booming thunderclap that announces your presence.
-This effect grants you advantage on Charisma (Performance) checks to make a memorable first impression.
+This effect grants you expertise on Charisma (Performance) checks to make a memorable first impression.

 ---

 ### Thunderous Strike

 ```yaml
 id: lightning_adept_thunderous_strike
 tier: adept